jnozzi/cocoadev.com/markdown/NewbieNeedsHelpWithTime.md

 ----

-First, you need to read up on General/ObjectOrientedProgramming.
-For a quick run down of objects and classes I think there is some info in General/AnObject.
+First, you need to read up on ObjectOrientedProgramming.
+For a quick run down of objects and classes I think there is some info in AnObject.
 Then pick up a book on a Cocoa.
-For instance any of the General/CocoaBooks.
+For instance any of the CocoaBooks.

---General/GormanChristian
+--GormanChristian

 ----